OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 In this lab, you'll create an ASP.NET MVC application that subscribes for Microsoft Graph webhooks and receives change notifications.
 You'll use the Microsoft Graph API to create a subscription, and you'll create a public endpoint that receives change notifications.

 ## Overview
 A webhooks subscription allows a client app to receive notifications about mail, events, and contacts from the Microsoft Graph.
-Microsoft Graph implements a poke-pull model: it sends notifications when changes are made to messages, events, or contacts, and then you query the Microsoft Graph for the details you need.
+Microsoft Graph implements a poke-pull model: it sends notifications when changes are made to messages, events, contacts, or files, and then you query the Microsoft Graph for the details you need.

 ## Get an Office 365 developer environment
 To complete the exercises below, you will require an Office 365 developer environment.
 Use the Office 365 tenant that you have been provided with for Microsoft Ignite.